CyrilleB79/outlookExtended/readme.md

 * The default gestures to read headers correspond to Alt combined with the keys of the first row of the alpha-numeric keyboard.
 You may need to re-map the gestures tor read header 11 and 12 if they do not match your local keyboard layout.

 ## Change log

+### Version 3.0

+* In a meeting window, in the all attendees tab, pressing NVDA+shift+A (desktop layout) / NVDA+control+shift+A (laptop layout) now displays in a browseable message the attendees status on the time slot of the meeting.

 ### Version 2.4